Adele warns fans after cast members criticize everything: “I’ll kill you”

 This includes embedded content from social media networks that may want to write or read cookies.
 You have not given permission for this.

-A few days later, 29-year-old Ava Max suffered an eye injury after a fan crawled on stage during a performance in Los Angeles.
-Country singer Kelsea Ballerini, 29, was also injured during a concert when a bracelet was thrown at her.
+A few days later, the 29-year-old man walked ava max During a performance in Los Angeles, he was injured in the eye by a fan crawling on stage. country singer too kelsia ballerini (29) She was injured during a concert when a bracelet was thrown at her.

-And pop icon Pink experienced it in London: A fan threw a bag of ashes onto the stage.
+and pop icon little finger This was experienced in London: a fan threw a bag full of ashes onto the stage.
 It turned out to be his mother’s ashes.
-Another fan decided to give cheese to the singer.
-Sex toys also appeared on Lil Nas X’s stage earlier this week.
+Another fan decided to give cheese to the singer. appeared on the platform earlier this week lil nas x Even sex toys.